What is Real Inquiry?

-We shall be looking at all these questions – not as a conversational pursuit, but as a deeper observation.
-Looking and thinking together in dialogue, we shall carefully and patiently examine whether what I perceive can be faced directly, without thought dictating.
+We shall be looking at all these questions, not as a conversational pursuit, but as a deeper and more serious inquiry.
+Looking and thinking together in dialogue, the intent is to carefully and patiently examine whether what I perceive can be faced directly.
+Without thought dictating what it has already understood (or concluded) a perception to be, our perception is in fact unknown and undiscovered.

-Can I see the fact of my own thinking operating and influencing as I listen to my friends in the dialogue?
-If I can’t, then I shall be honest and begin observing the barriers to this attention with a fresh energy.
-Can a completely new observation of the old me come into operation?
+Can I carefully observe and find out what makes up this very thought process?
+A process influencing me now and in active operation as I engage with my friends in dialogue.
+If I can’t, then I shall be honest and begin noticing the barriers to this attention with a fresh energy.
+Can a simple yet completely new observation of the old me come into operation?

-Inquiry is not a stairway to heaven; it begins with seeing the first step.
+Inquiry is not a stairway to heaven; it begins with seeing that first step.

 To understand the mind you cannot interpret it according to somebody else’s idea, but you must observe how your own total mind works.
 When you know the whole process of it, how it reasons, its desires, motives, ambitions, pursuits, its envy, greed and fear; then the mind can go beyond itself, and when it does there is the discovery of something totally new.